MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 ![Networking Search](./devtools-105-images/networking-search.png)

 You can leverage the *Search in all files* feature in the Sources tool by opening the context menu on files in the Page section.
-This will display the Search tool in the Quick View.
+This will display the Search tool in the **Quick View**.

 ![Networking Search All](./devtools-105-images/search2.png)